Being obsessed with food and body weight can develop eating disorders

 Risk factors for eating disorders in athletes

 The results of the Norwegian study also suggested that the risk of eating disorders is increased if dieting is unsupervised.
-Athletes with eating disorders may not seek supervision for fear their disorder will be discovered.
-In addition, many athletes have little knowledge about proper weight loss methods and receive their information in haphazard ways, from friends, magazine crash diets, and so on.
-Such diets are unlikely to account for the high energy requirements resulting from training, or the fact that maturing females have special nutritional requirements.
+Athletes with eating disorders may not seek supervision for fear their condition will be discovered.
+Also, many athletes have little knowledge about proper weight loss methods and receive their information in haphazard ways, from friends, magazine crash diets, and so on.
+Such diets are unlikely to account for the high energy requirements resulting from training, or the fact that maturing females have unique nutritional needs.
 Unsuitable crash diets may appeal to athletes if they feel that rapid weight loss is necessary to make the team or to remain competitive.
 Finally, the restrictive diets and fluctuations in body weight that accompany these efforts may also increase the risk of eating disorders.

-Early start of sport specific training was also associated with disordered eating.
+The early start of sport-specific training was also associated with disordered eating.
 A higher percentage of athletic controls than of eating disorder athletes participated in other sports before choosing their preferred sport.
 An individual's natural body type usually steers the athlete to specific sports, and body type dictates in part whether the athlete will be successful.
-Beginning training for a specific sport before the body matures might have hindered these athletes from choosing a suitable sport for their adult body type.
+Beginning training for one particular sport before the body might have hindered these athletes from choosing a suitable sport for their adult body type.
 This could provoke a conflict in which the athlete struggles to prevent or counter the natural physical changes precipitated by growth and maturity.